ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

    :target: ../_images/armingButtonMissPlan.jpg

    Location of the Arm/Disarm button in Mission Planner (button circled in red near the bottom of the image).

+.. note:: Plane does not allow arming in RTL, QRTL, or QLAND modes.

 How to Disarm
 =============